r0bertcode/Javascript-Subclassing/README.md

 instanceof PersonTwo === Person instanceof PersonTwo !== PersonTwo
 ```
-This is not behavior we want.
+This is not behavior we want, the constructor for PersonTwo should be PersonTwo, not Person.

 ## So, in doing...
 ```